jumpalottahigh/blog.georgi-yanev.com/content/posts/learning/2024-12-27-my-2024-year-in-review/index.md

 - 🥯 Continue some of our baking attempts with Anton
 - 😄 Smile and have fun

-TODO: write
+TODO: write more here

+TODO: sometimes it's ok to leave the past in the past, dont bring it back. interesting thoughts about that, nostalgia, "re-experiencing" the past, or the attempts of it

 [0]: Linkslist
 [1]: https://www.youtube.com/watch?v=GS7M6s2xXfs

-TODO: All photos in D drive
+TODO: All photos in D drive (delete when done)

+New car, new laundry machine

 YIR: xfit new people joining from other gym, swim workout, (hang outs in the social section)